 If you’re in the Land of the Long White Cloud, you can commemorate Guy Fawkes by witnessing one of the many fireworks displays that are held in larger cities like Wellington, Auckland, and Christchurch.
 Most locals can purchase fireworks but have to adhere to strict rules and regulations.

-Just north of the border, America’s neighbors have clung on to some of the traditions brought over by the first English settlers.
+Just north of the border, US neighbors have clung on to some of the traditions brought over by the first English settlers.
 Bonfires are lit in commemoration in small communities spread through the most easterly province of Newfoundland and Labrador.
-However, most younger generations wouldn’t exactly know the history behind the date, and perhaps even who Guy Fawkes is, but the event is still held in order to burn up fallen leaves and old branches, and also to create some friendly competition on who can make the biggest bonfire.
+Although younger generations wouldn’t exactly know the history behind the date, or perhaps even who Guy Fawkes is, the event is still held in order to burn up fallen leaves and old branches, and also to create some friendly competition on who can make the biggest bonfire.

 St. Vincent and the Grenadines

 St. Vincent and the Grenadines is a Caribbean island country that’s a former British colony in the Caribbean, Guy Fawkes Day is celebrated with English customs such as tea parties as well as the unique tradition of bamboo blowing, where heated kerosene is used to ignite an explosion in hollowed out bamboo cannons (to mimic the sound and fire of old cannons from the colonial days).
 In addition, there are fireworks displays on many beaches.

 St. Kitts and Nevis